aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 `HPAIVpredict` is designed to predict the aquisition of insertions in a given influenza H5/H7 RNA sequence, according to our slippage model.
 Two steps are required:

 * the first step is the calculation of backtrack DG values of each position (using a python script);
-* the second step is the use of a multivariate regresion model on the first step results, to obtain insertions that are likely to occur and an associated graphical representation.
+* the second step is the use of a multivariate regression model on the first step results, to obtain insertions that are likely to occur and an associated graphical representation.

 ## Dependencies